codebymani/slidojs/README.md

 # slidojs
-Slido Js is a lightweight carousel plugin with no dependencies and no styling.
+Slido Js is a lightweight weight minimalistic image slider with no dependencies and no styling.